MissyZhang/occupational_injury/README.md

-# Investigating the Trens of Work-related Injury Rate in Canada
+# Investigating the Trends of Work-related Injury Rate in Canada

 ## Paper Overview